Artificial Intelligence Discrimination Prevention & Compliance Game Plan

 • A vendor warranty that the product is and will remain compliant with human rights and other laws.

-• An indemnification clause requiring the vendor to pay for all of the fines, damages, losses, and other costs you incur for discrimination or other legal actions arising from your use of the product to perform hiring functions.
+• An indemnification clause requiring the vendor to pay all fines, damages, losses, and other costs you incur for discrimination or other legal actions arising from use of the product to perform hiring functions.

 3. Guard Against Disability Discrimination Caused by AI Screen Out